A timeline of Leonardo DiCaprio’s extensive dating history

 Amber Valletta, 1998

 US Weekly reports that DiCaprio asked his management to track US model Amber Valletta after seeing her photograph in a magazine.
-The pair dated briefly in 1998.
+The pair dated briefly in 1998 while they were both around 24.

 Bijou Phillips, 1998

-Bijou Phillips, the daughter of The Mamas and The Papas singer John Phillips, dated the rising Hollywood star for a short while in 1998.
+Bijou Phillips, the daughter of The Mamas and The Papas singer John Phillips, dated the rising Hollywood star for a short while in 1998 when she was 18.

 She credited DiCaprio with connecting her with director James Toback and ultimately getting her cast in his 1999 film Black and White.